keithbuhler/keithbuhler.github.io/teaching.md

 * "Constructed a safe place to express opinions."  -- Student 2016

-* "None of his assignments are busy work." -- Student 2016

 * "Engaging and mind-stretching." -- Student 2016

 * "This is what college is SUPPOSED to be."
 Student 2017